Council for Affordable Quality Healthcare

-Council for Affordable Quality Healthcare, Inc. (CAQH) is a non-profit organization incorporated in California as a mutual benefit corporation.
+The Council for Affordable Quality Healthcare, Inc. (CAQH) is a non-profit organization incorporated in California as a mutual benefit corporation.
 It was first incorporated under the name Coalition for Affordable, Quality Healthcare, Inc., and then renamed the Council for Affordable Quality Healthcare, Inc. on August 8, 2002.
 It is based in Washington, D.C.
-Previously a 501(c)6 tax-exempt organization, CAQH changed its tax status in 2016, although it remains a non-profit.
+Previously a 501(c)(6) tax-exempt organization, CAQH changed its tax status in 2016, although it remains a non-profit.

-CAQH was formed by a number of the nation’s largest health insurance companies with the goal of creating a forum for healthcare industry stakeholders to discuss administrative burdens for physicians, patients, and payers.
-Today, its mission is to accelerate the transformation of business processes in healthcare through collaboration, innovation, and a commitment to ensuring value across stakeholders, including healthcare providers, trade associations, and health plans.
+CAQH was formed by a number of the nation's largest health insurance companies with the goal of creating a forum for healthcare industry stakeholders to discuss administrative burdens for physicians, patients, and payers.

-Succinctly, CAQH is a group of health insurance companies that sets rules and coordinates information for physicians and other providers.
+CAQH is a group of health insurance companies that sets rules and coordinates information for physicians and other providers.

 Initiatives

-CAQH has created a number of initiatives with the goal of streamlining the business of healthcare: CAQH CORE, CAQH Solutions, and CAQH Explorations.
-CAQH Solutions include CAQH ProView, DirectAssure, CAQH VeriFide, SanctionsTrack, EnrollHub, and COB Smart.
-CAQH Explorations, the research arm of CAQH, produces the CAQH Index and other healthcare industry analyses.
+CAQH has created a number of initiatives with the goal of streamlining the business of healthcare: CAQH CORE, CAQH Solutions, and CAQH Insights.
+CAQH Solutions include CAQH Provider Data and Credentialing, Directory Management, Sanctions Monitoring, and Coordination of Benefits.
+CAQH Insights, the research arm of CAQH, produces the CAQH Index and other healthcare industry analyses.